-Anytime extra veggies are added, the fiber and nutrition levels start to go up.
+Anytime we add extra veggies, the fiber and nutrition levels start to go up.
 I was very tempted to sauté mushrooms as a base for this recipe but I figured I might be pushing the whole idea of a crab dip with my husband.
-I have a limit with him as far as how many extras I can add.
-I did very well with this version for him.
 The night I made this I also made salad for dinner.
 He loved the crab dip so much that he was torn between making the salad his dinner or the dip.
 If you do decide to try the recipe with sautéed mushrooms, the cheddar cheese amount would need to be increased.
 The proportions would be an extra cup of shredded cheddar cheese for every 8 oz of veggies.
 You may also want to add a 1/2 tsp more of Worcestershire and Sriracha sauce along with 1/2 tsp more of dill and Old Bay, if adding mushrooms.

 The assembly of this Hot or Cold Crab Veggie Dip is rather simple.
 You throw the first 10 ingredients in a food processor and blend well.